Notgnoshi/notgnoshi.github.io/_posts/2016-05-11-even-and-odd-functions.md

 ---
 layout: post
-title: "Even and Odd Functions: A Reminder"
+title: "Even and Odd Functions"
+subtitle: "A Reminder"
+meta:
 categories: [post, other]
 ---